 In the event of a cancelled sale through Arbitration, the Vehicle must be returned to the Seller in the same or better condition than when it was sold.
 Additional damage incurred on the Vehicle in the Buyer’s care may result in Buyer’s loss of right to cancel or financial compensation from the Buyer to the Seller.
 EBlock will make the final decision in such cases.
 Vehicle registrations on cancelled sales must be returned to the EBlock head office within 7 days of the cancellation at the expense of the buyer or the buyer may risk revocation of the cancellation.

-On completion of Arbitration, the party at fault will be responsible for Arbitration inspection fees (if applicable) and the transport fee (if qualified).
+On completion of Arbitration, the party at fault will be responsible for Arbitration inspection fees (if applicable) and the transport cost (if qualified).
 Where the Seller is at fault, inspection and transport costs must be paid by the Seller.
 Failure to make such payment may result in loss of auction privileges.
+Proof of transportation cost must be provided to EBlock in the form of a proper invoice from a licensed transport company.
+Dealership driveaway costs will not be considered for reimbursement to the Buyer.
+Buyers will forfeit compensation for transport costs on cancelled sales where the arbitration claim was filed late and/or the cancellation was the result of EBlock goodwill.
 Sellers with multiple recurring arbitrations may be subject to a fee of $200 per valid Arbitration and will be invoiced directly by EBlock.

 A Vehicle is not eligible for Arbitration if it is no longer in the Buyer’s possession.

-- 36.AS IS.
+- 38.AS IS.
 Arbitration rights are limited on Vehicles sold AS-IS.
-Vehicles that are 2009 model year and older or have been driven 160,000 kilometers or more will be rated AS-IS when sold on the EBlock system.
+Vehicles that are 10 model year old or older or have been driven 160,000 kilometers will be rated AS-IS when sold on the EBlock system.
 Sellers can choose to override the AS-IS rating and provide buyers with full Arbitration rights.
 When the AS-IS rating is overridden, the seller must uphold all obligations as outlined in EBlock Terms & Conditions and Arbitration Policy.

 AS IS vehicles can only be Arbitrated for the following: